twilightmoon4/StableA7Manjaro/README.md

 Okay, after a long time before the exploit works, and congratulations ! your idevice will be on iOS 10.3.3 <3

 Thanks to: @LinusHenze @mosk_i @tihmstar @a_i_da_n @ConsoleLogLuke <3

+It should compile well, but if there are any compilation errors, look for pamac with AUR turned on and install libirecovery-git which the script will compile normally.